College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

 Many schools pride themselves on their diversity, but what does that mean, really?
-College Factual analyzed the data to discover how diverse the standard college campus really is, taking into account race, gender, the ages of the students, and where they're from.
-Read the Seattle Central diversity report below.
+College Factual crunched the numbers to find out how diverse the average college campus really is, taking into account race, gender, the ages of the students, and where they’re from.

 Seattle Central Student Population